fwilleke80/com_audioarchive/README.md

 On the first package installation, the plugin is enabled automatically.
 Its enabled or disabled state is preserved during package updates.

 The plugin adds an **Audio Archive** music-icon shortcut to the **Site** group on Joomla's administrator Home Dashboard.
-The shortcut opens the Audio Archive dashboard.
+The shortcut opens the Punga Audio Archive dashboard.

 The icon is only shown to users authorised to manage `com_audioarchive`.